-Philadelphia Immigration Attorney Helps You Get an Employment-Based Visa
+Philadelphia Immigration Attorneys Obtain Employment-Based Visa

-Citizenship and immigration attorneys in Philadelphia can aid with EB-1, EB-2, EB-3 and NIW visas
+Citizenship and Immigration Attorneys in Philadelphia can Aid with EB-1, EB-2, EB-3 and NIW Visas

 When you are applying for a visa, you can’t afford for anything to go wrong.
 You need to complete the necessary applications, provide the appropriate documentation and hope you are granted a visa.
 If anything goes wrong or is done wrong during the process, you could be denied.

 An experienced immigration attorney can help you with the application process and ensure that everything is done to the exact specifications of the law.
 At Surin & Griffin, P.C., our Philadelphia citizenship attorneys have been aiding clients in the visa application process for more than 15 years.
 There are many types of visas.
 We help you determine which visa you are most likely to get and work with you to get it.
 Types of visas include:

 Employment-based, first-preference visas are founded on an extraordinary ability, for an outstanding professor or researcher, a multinational executive or a manager.

 - Extraordinary ability — Must be able to prove extraordinary ability in art, science, education, business or athletics through documented and sustained national or international acclaim.
 Must meet three of ten criteria or provide evidence of a one-time achievement such as a Pulitzer, Oscar or Olympic medal.

 - Outstanding researchers — Must show international recognition for achievements in a particular field.
 Minimum three years in teaching or research and must be entering the United States to pursue tenure, tenure teaching track or comparable research position.
 Must meet two out of six criteria and have an offer of employment from a U.S. employer.